-Compiled by Michael Jenike, MD and Susan Dailey, mom and advocate
+Compiled by Michael Jenike, MD and Susan Boaz, mom and advocate

 Many thanks to the contributing clinicians and researchers, who answered our questions with great patience, and whose love for these children is not always listed on their CV, but is always their most obvious qualification: Dan Geller, MD, Tanya Murphy, MD, Eric Storch, PhD, Kyle Williams, MD, Jim Leckman, MD, Madeleine Cunningham, MD, Karen Newell, PhD, and Sue Swedo, MD.
 And to the moms and dads who have dedicated their lives to raising awareness about this disorder – you are the silent heroes to countless children.